Engineering Interdisciplinary (ENGR)

 ENGR 0600.
 Preparation for Professional and Academic Engineering Success in the United States.
 0 Hours.

 Designed for international engineering graduate students who are learning about living, working, and studying in the United States.
 The goal is to create experiences that assist the student toward biculturalism.
 Offers students an opportunity to obtain an in-depth understanding of the American people, the university culture, and the professional engineering environments they experience both during their program at Northeastern and after graduation.
 Examines the importance of critical thinking skills, creativity, and individualism as core values of the American spirit.
 At the same time, introduces language skills necessary for successful communication at the university, in engineering settings, and in the wider culture.
-Prereq.
-Engineering graduate students only.

 ENGR 5050.
 Advanced Engineering Calculus with Applications.
 4 Hours.

 Introduces methods of vector analysis.
 Expects students to master over thirty predefined types of problems.
 Topics include analytic geometry in three dimensions, geometric vectors and vector algebra, curves in three-space, linear approximations, the gradient, the chain rule, the Lagrange multiplier, iterated integrals, integrals in curvilinear coordinates, change of variables, vector fields, line integrals, conservative fields, surfaces and surface integrals, the flux and the circulation of a vector field, Green’s theorem, the divergence theorem, and Stokes’ theorem.
 Illustrates the material by real-world science and engineering applications using the above techniques.
-Prereq.
-Familiarity with single-variable calculus.
+Requires familiarity with single-variable calculus.

 ENGR 5670.
 Sustainable Energy: Materials, Conversion, Storage, and Usage.
 4 Hours.

 Examines, in this interdisciplinary course, modern energy usage, consequences, and options to support sustainable energy development from a variety of fundamental and applied perspectives.
 Emphasizes both (1) physical and chemical processes in materials for the conversion of energy and (2) how to design a system with renewable energy for applications such as electricity generation and transmission.
 Takes a systems analysis point of view.
 Topics may include energy conservation; fossil fuels; and energy conversion methods for solar, geothermal, wind, hydro, bioenergy, electrochemical, and similar methods.
-Prereq.
-Junior, senior, or graduate standing; engineering students only.

 ENGR 6150.
 Nanotechnology in Engineering.
 4 Hours.